trento-project/trento-project.github.io/content/about/index.md

 Our goal is to accomplish that using modern technologies fostering a "maintenance-free" infrastructure based on modern concepts like automated service discovery and automated operations, observability, configuration-as-code, among others.

+### Why Trento?

+_Trento is a city on the Adige River in Trentino-Alto Adige/Südtirol in Italy.
+[...]
+It is one of the nation's wealthiest and most prosperous cities, [...] often ranking highly among Italian cities for quality of life, standard of living, and business and job opportunities._ ([source](https://en.wikipedia.org/wiki/Trento))

+Inspired by the qualities of Trento city and our goal of providing a better life quality for the SAP Administrators, we felt that _Trento_ was the right choice for the project name.

+We hope that using our project makes you feel like visiting Trento and provides you a great time!